-A ship may be arrested in preservation of a maritime claim for a maximum of 30 days.
+The time limit for ship arrest in preservation of a maritime claim is 30 days.
 Where a maritime claimant brings an action or applies for arbitration within the 30 days, or where a maritime claimant applies for arrest of a ship in the process of legal action or arbitration, arrest of the ship is not subject to the 30 days' time limit.